minnesotanice/CrystalCollector/README.md

 ## Overview

-Crystal Collector is an single page API based game that uses JavaScript and jQuery for functionality.
+Crystal Collector is a game that uses JavaScript and jQuery for functionality.

 ## How to play